Robert Dennis (MP)

 Sir Robert Dennis, JP (died 1592) of Holcombe Burnell in Devon, was a Member of Parliament for Devon in 1555 and served as Sheriff of Devon.

 Personal life

 Robert Dennis was the eldest son of Sir Thomas Denys (c.
 1477 – 1561) of Holcombe Burnell, Sheriff of Devon nine times between 1507/8 to 1553/4 and Member of Parliament for Devon who acquired large estates in Devon at the Dissolution of the Monasteries.
+In 1577 he was commissioned as one of two Colonels of the East Division of the Devon Trained Bands.
 His mother (his father's second wife) was Elizabeth Donne, a daughter of Sir Angel Donne, an Alderman of London, by his wife Anne Hawarden (alias Hawardine), of Cheshire, and widow of Thomas Murfyn, Lord Mayor of London.

 Dennis married twice.
 His first marriage was some time before 4 April 1552 to Mary Blount, the second daughter of William Blount, 4th Baron Mountjoy, and first cousin to Lady Jane Grey, the Nine Day Queen of England.
 Their children were: